lee2sman/everyday/README.md

 made a version hacked to display fluxers
 247
 bootleg eno reflection inspired app made in a few minutes for someone who doesn't like eno
+248
+piece created for live performance at ARoS public event 'i would die 2 u' august 11, 2022 with flux factory